thanks-cohn/loogal-v1/README.md

 Choose any image.

-Locus searches your visual memory and shows similar matches instantly.
+LOCUS searches your visual memory and shows similar matches instantly.

 ## Double-click a result to reveal it in Windows Explorer.